mightycow/uberdemotools/README.md

 No installation is required for any of the binaries.
 The command-line tools have no third-party dependencies.

+For Windows users: UDT_GUI.exe and UDT_cutter.exe need to be able to read and write to config files right next to them.
+It is therefore recommended to put all the binaries in a new folder with read and write access (i.e. not in `Program Files` nor `Program Files (x86)`).

 `UDT_GUI` requires [**.NET Framework 4.0 Client Profile**](http://www.microsoft.com/en-us/download/details.aspx?id=24872) at a minimum to run.
 If you have **Windows 8** or later, then you should have it pre-installed with the OS unless you changed system settings.